 Blockchain is a decentralized digital ledger that records transactions securely, transparently, and permanently across multiple computers.
-Unlike traditional databases, which rely on a central authority (such as a bank or government agency), blockchain operates on a peer-to-peer network, ensuring that data is shared and verified by multiple participants.
+Unlike traditional databases, which rely on a central authority such as a bank or government agency, blockchain operates on a peer-to-peer network.
+This ensures that data is verified by multiple participants and cannot be altered or deleted once recorded.
+Each record is stored in a block, and blocks are linked together to form a chain of blocks, hence the name blockchain.

-How Blockchain Could Impact Tax Reporting
+How Blockchain Could Transform Tax Reporting

 1. Automated and Real-Time Tax Reporting